The Basics of FFS Surgery, aka Facial Feminization Surgery

 - Who gets facial feminization surgery?

-- Define FFS: What procedures are included in facial feminization?
+- What procedures are included in facial feminization?

-In this post, we’ll briefly define FFS and discuss what it is, what types of procedures it includes, and what patients can expect if they decide to embark on this journey.
+In this post, we’ll briefly define FFS surgery and discuss what it really is.
+We’ll look at the types of procedure it involves and what patients can expect if they decide to proceed.

 MOVE ARROWS SIDE TO SIDE TO SEE ALL BEFORE AND AFTER PHOTOS